ya55en/py-linux-traffic-control/README.rst

 Setting up some disciplines as defined in 3g-sym profile of the given config file::

- # ./ltc.py profile 3g-sym -c /path/to/config.conf
+ $ sudo ./ltc.py profile 3g-sym -c /path/to/config.conf

 Ingress Traffic Control